 Please do not send cash through the post.

-Crisis is the national charity for homeless people.
-We help people directly out of homelessness, and campaign for the changes needed to solve it altogether.
-We know that together we can end homelessness.
+The donations you receive for taking part in the Crisis 50/50 challenge, allow us to help people directly out of homelessness and campaign for the changes needed to solve it altogether.

 Fitbit is worn on the wrist and helps you to reach your health and fitness goals by tracking your activity, exercise, sleep, weight and more.

 You can find out more about tracking your 50/50 challenge activity here.